 truth, falsified truth, ignored fact, embraced hysterical crowd

 behaviour, fought, resisted and eventually just before the 1 hr

-period ended decided that perhaps I was right and decided to test
+period ended decided that perhaps I was right after testing my

 The students found something they did not agree with and could not